RinniSwift/Computer-Science-with-iOS/higherOrderFunctions.md

 ## Reduce

 Returns a single value that is the result of combining all elements using the input closure.

+> *Does not modify the collection - rather returns a new collection.*

 There's two parts to this.